ansys/pydpf-core/.devcontainer/README.md

 # Devcontainer

 This project has a devcontainer ready for you to use.

-Just use devcontainer CLI or your IDE to launch it.
+Everything was tested based on Visual Studio Code.
+Feel free to test with other tools but expect failures if you do so.

 ## Requirements

 On your machine, you should have:
 - [Docker](https://www.docker.com/) with `docker compose`
-- IDE (Visual Studio Code / Visual Studio / ...)
+- IDE (Visual Studio Code or other) supporting DevContainer or have DevContainer CLI
-- DPF standalone archive
+- DPF standalone archive(s)

-## Preparation
+## Prerequisites

-The container needs a DPF standalone archive.
+### Standalone archives

-Download it from the customer portal, pre-release page or any pipeline and put it into `.devcontainer/standalones`.
+In `.devcontainer/standalones/`, put at least one DPF standalone archive (from customer portal, pre-release page or pipeline).

+### Compose file

-Copy and rename `compose.override.example/yaml` to `compose.override.yaml`.
+Copy and rename `compose.example.yaml` to `compose.yaml`.
 This will be your local configuration of your current environment.

 You can change the arguments to make the configuration change.

+### Environment file

+Copy and rename `dpf.example.env` to `dpf.env`, then fill it.
+These are environment variables needed by dpf-server to start and work properly.

 ## Running the container